saraansh/restify-api-basics/README.md

-# RESTify Basics
+# RESTify API Basics

-A simple API developed using the *restify* package to gain a basic insight of the restify package.
+A simple API developed using the <b>restify</b> package to gain a basic insight of the how the *restify* package works

 ## Prerequisites